-The Foundation Center is a gateway to information about private funding sources, the grant-seeking process, writing a grant proposal, state libraries with grants reference collections and links to other useful websites.
+Candid is a gateway to information about private funding sources, the grant-seeking process, writing a grant proposal, state libraries with grants reference collections and links to other useful websites.

 - Guide to Funding Research Overview of the funding research process for seeking grants from foundations, corporations, and grant-making public charities.